Originally posted by Neil MacQueen in the early days of the Rotation Model's development and since updated.

 5. Some themes can be more expensive than others for the entire Sunday School or a particular workshop.

 6. Some Workshop Names are so good they don't have to fit an overall theme.
 Computer workshops tend to be like that.
-Here's a sign from Elm Baptist in Bonner KS showing one of the most popular names for computer labs.
+Here's a sign from a church in Bonner KS showing one of the most popular names for computer labs.
 But more than just a name, they themed the room and signage to the name.
+The only thing the rest of the workshops had in common was the hand-made wooden sign motif.

 7. False Advertising